 Face Coverings: Volunteers/girls must wear face coverings

-(masks) not only to protect themselves but to protect others at
+apart, not only to protect themselves but to protect others.
+Face

-all times.
-Face coverings are a civic responsibility and a sign of
+coverings are a civic responsibility and a sign of caring for the

-Have disposable masks on hand for those who need them.
-Volunteers can
+own face coverings.
+Have disposable masks on hand for those who need

 how to handle their face coverings so that the coverings are effective.
 Some girls or volunteers may not be able to wear masks, due to medical conditions such as asthma.
 Contact GSNNJ for guidance on how best to handle these exceptional circumstances as they arise.

 Designate a COVID-19 incident response lead: Volunteers should be directed to contact a council staff member in the event of a COVID-19 positive test result.
-Please contact Betty Garger, President/CEO, (973) 906-0110, firstname.lastname@example.org for any COVID-19 incident.
+Please contact Jessica Hoffman, Chief Operating Officer, at (973) 248-8200 or email@example.com for any COVID-19 incident.

 Fill out a GSNNJ COVID-19 Incident Report Form and submit it to Council.

 All health information is private/confidential to be shared only on a need to know basis.
 There are laws and regulations governing sharing of health data.